• Skip to primary navigation

 In terms of ingredients, both cocktails also include sweet vermouth and bitters, but a Boulevardier uses Campari instead of the traditional sugar cube used in an Old Fashioned.

-In terms of taste, a Boulevardier has a bolder and more bitter flavor profile compared to the slightly sweeter and smoother taste of an Old Fashioned.
+In terms of taste, a Boulevardier has a bolder and more bitter flavor compared to the slightly sweeter and smoother taste of an Old Fashioned.
 Both cocktails offer a classic and timeless sip, with slight variations in flavor for different preferences.

 Boulevardier and Old Fashioned.
 Both classics.
 Yet, not the same.